lanstonchu/Citation-Graph-Java/README.md

 2. Select papers from your references management software (e.g. Mendeley) and export to .bib file.
 3. Locate your JavaFX lib path, e.g. `C:\Program Files\Java\javafx-sdk-11.0.2\lib` in Windows 10
 4. In your command windows (e.g. `cmd`), execute `java --module-path "C:\Program Files\Java\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar` to run `executable.jar`.
+5. If you modified the source code and would like to generate a new jar file, go inside `/bin` and run `jar -cfm executable.jar manifest.txt .`
 ---------------------------

 **Trouble shooting:**

 1. If your Chrome driver doesn't work, please confirm you are using the correct driver version.
 2. Some references quoted by the paper may not be contained in the database (i.e. [Astrophysics Data System of Harvard][4]).
 If the number of references of a specific paper exceed 25 in the database, and only the first 25 references will be extracted.
+3. If you don't have JavaFX lib, you can download it from [here][14].
+Unzip the folder and place it to somewhere in your computer.
+Record the path for later use.
+4. If you need to download JavaFX lib or if your javafx-sdk is not v11.0.2, you may need to re-build the path in Eclipse.
+Right click the project name "Citation-Graph-Java" in Eclipse, and then `Build Path` -> `Configure Build Path...`.
+Add libraries to Classpath, including JavaFX SDK as well as other JavaFX jar files downloaded.

 -----------------------------------------